-- They resign by notice in writing to the Chairman. - They fail to attend half of the meetings in any financial year, unless the other Governors are satisfied that: the absences were due to reasonable causes. - They will start attending meetings of the NHS Foundation Trust again within such a period as they consider reasonable. - In the case of an elected Governor, they cease to be a member of the constituencies by whom they were elected.
-However the Chairman in consultation with the Council of Governors may request that the Governor serves out their term of office. - In the case of an appointed Governor the appointing organisation terminates their appointment. - Without good reason they have failed to undertake any training which the Council of Governors requires all Governors to undertake. - They have failed to sign and deliver to the Secretary a statement in the form required by the Council of Governors confirming acceptance of the code of conduct for Governors. - They refuse to sign a declaration in the form specified by the Council of Governors that they are a member of one of the public constituencies or one of the staff constituency as the case may be and are not prevented from being a member of the Council of Governors. - Governors from either elected staff or representatives from nominated partner organisations who are subject to on-going formal disciplinary action in respect of their employment or engagement by the NHS Foundation Trust will be suspended from Governor status, pending the outcome of the disciplinary action. - Their name is added to the sex offenders register. - They are removed from the Council of Governors by a resolution approved by two-thirds majority of the remaining Governors on the grounds that: - They have committed a serious breach of the code of conduct. - They have acted in a manner detrimental to the interests of the NHS Foundation Trust. - The Council of Governors considers that it is not in the best interests of the NHS Foundation Trust for them to continue as a Governor.
+- They resign by notice in writing to the Chair. - They fail to attend half of the meetings in any financial year, unless the other Governors are satisfied that: the absences were due to reasonable causes. - They will start attending meetings of the NHS Foundation Trust again within such a period as they consider reasonable. - In the case of an elected Governor, they cease to be a member of the constituencies by whom they were elected.
+However the Chair in consultation with the Council of Governors may request that the Governor serves out their term of office. - In the case of an appointed Governor the appointing organisation terminates their appointment. - Without good reason they have failed to undertake any training which the Council of Governors requires all Governors to undertake. - They have failed to sign and deliver to the Secretary a statement in the form required by the Council of Governors confirming acceptance of the code of conduct for Governors. - They refuse to sign a declaration in the form specified by the Council of Governors that they are a member of one of the public constituencies or one of the staff constituency as the case may be and are not prevented from being a member of the Council of Governors. - Governors from either elected staff or representatives from nominated partner organisations who are subject to on-going formal disciplinary action in respect of their employment or engagement by the NHS Foundation Trust will be suspended from Governor status, pending the outcome of the disciplinary action. - They are included in the children's barred list or the adults' barred list maintained under section 2 of the Safeguarding Vulnerable Groups Act 2006, or in any corresponding list maintained under an equivalent enactment in force in Scotland or Northern Ireland; - They are removed from the Council of Governors by a resolution approved by twothirds majority of the remaining Governors on the grounds that: - They have committed a serious breach of the code of conduct. - They have acted in a manner detrimental to the interests of the NHS Foundation Trust. - The Council of Governors considers that it is not in the best interests of the NHS Foundation Trust for them to continue as a Governor.